 Why Do Vegetarians Need to Increase Zinc Consumption?

-Many grain and plant-based foods contain a substance, called phylates which cause the zinc to bind, making absorption less efficient and decreasing the bioavailability, says the Journal of Clinical Nutrition.
-Since the body can not store zinc, it’s necessary to keep up with it on a daily basis.
+Many grain and plant-based foods contain a substance, called phylates which causes the zinc to bind, making absorption less efficient and decreasing the bioavailability, says the Journal of Clinical Nutrition.
+Since the body can’t store zinc, it’s necessary to keep up with it on a daily basis.

 The Best Foods High in Zinc

-So if you are suffering from zinc deficiency or just want to make sure you get enough zinc on every day, you should make sure you get enough of these foods high in zinc.
+If you are suffering from zinc deficiency or just want to make sure you get enough every day, you can try incorporating some of these foods high in zinc into your diet.

 Although most fish, including crab, lobster, shrimp, scallops and salmon, contain zinc, the oyster is really king.
 Just six medium ones will give you more than 400% of your RDA!
 They’re versatile, too—you can eat them cooked, breaded or canned.
-Oh, and it is the high zinc levels that make oysters increase the libido.
-Oysters also has Vitamin C (a good antioxidant), B-12, iron and selenium.
+Oh, and it’s the high zinc levels that make oysters increase the libido.
+Oysters also have Vitamin C (a good antioxidant), B-12, iron and selenium.

 Meat and Poultry

 After oysters, this is the next best thing.
 Just 3 ounces of beef will give you 7 grams!
 As for poultry, the dark meat has a little more than the white.